 True power protection is prepared to address all sources of electrical problems:

 So, What Do I Need?

-Your UPS needs to have all of these things:
+If you really want the best UPS for 3D printing, it needs to have all of these things:

 1. Isolation Transformer